sroh722/sroh722.github.io/_pages/about.md

   - /about.html
 ---

 Hello, I am a PhD Candidate at the Department of Agriculture, Food & Resource Economics (AFRE) at the Michigan State University.
 I am a dual major in Economics and AFRE.
-My main fields of interest are international trade and development economics.
+My main fields of interest are international trade, agricultural trade policy, and development economics.

 **Contact**: ohsaera@msu.edu